 The property was acquired by London Square, a company established in 2010, which exclusively focus on the London residential property market.
 The Grade II Listed landmark building was meticulously refurbished to provide a stunning range of luxury apartments.
 The apartments were marketed from 2.45 million pounds each.

 On enquiry in 2018 August, the home confirmed that as it is a Grade II listed building, all historically significant items such as the plaque, has been left untouched during the restoration in their original locations.

 (1) Caste Conflict and Elite Formation – Michael Roberts 1982.

 (4) Letter from the Director Fundraising and Public Relations, Royal Star & Garter Home and other correspondence with the home (2001).

 (5) Email from the Chief Executive, Andy Cole O.B.E (2018)

 (6) The equivalent value of the donation was computed by using a program, which can calculate what an amount of money from sometime in the past, is worth in today’s terms.
 It was then multiplied by 213, the Sterling Pound Exchange Rate as at end August 2018 to arrive at the Rupee equivalent.
 The calculations are based on the Retail Price Index (RPI).
 This computation is done in the very same way using the very same data that economists and statisticians employ regularly.
 Indices of inflation fail to take proper account of improvements in quality.
 Even in the essentials of life there are significant changes over the years.
 Therefore over long time spans, changes in prices give only the very roughest and most approximate idea of changes in the value of money.
-You too can use the following link from the ‘Economic History’ web site to do your own computations. http://www.eh.net/ehresources/howmuch/poundq.php
+You too can use the following link from the ‘Bank of England’ web site to do your own computations. https://www.bankofengland.co.uk/monetary-policy/inflation/inflation-calculator

 Photographs: Photographs of the plaque courtesy of Nigel Venus, archivist Royal S & G Home, 2001.